-In the first stanza of ‘Deceptions’ the speaker begins by using his senses to draw a reader closer to the scene of the attack mentioned in the epigraph.
+In the first stanza of ‘Deceptions’ the speaker begins by using his senses to draw a reader closer to the attack scene mentioned in the epigraph.
 He is “distant” from the location of the event, as well as the time it happened.
 Even so, he can “taste the grief.”
 His empathy is so strong, thanks to Mayhew’s reporting, that it is like he’s there.

-Larkin makes use of his speaker’s senses in order to paint the scene as clearly as possible.
+Larkin uses his speaker’s senses to paint the scene as clearly as possible.
 He is unable to know the woman’s pain personally, but he does his best, as a fellow human being, to imagine and convey that pain.
-One of the most important senses he makes use of in this stanza is taste.
+One of the most important senses he uses in this stanza is taste.
 He speaks of her grief as tasting “Bitter and sharp.”
 The rapist forced this grief on the woman and, not without sexual connotations, made her “gulp.”
 The grief became part of this young woman.
 She carried it away from that bed and into the rest of her life.

 In the next line, he adds that “bridal London bows the other way” while the young girl was being raped, and after.
 She is no longer going to be a part of the “bridal” tradition.
 As she quoted saying in the epigraph, society is now going to see her as “ruined.”
 Her chance at a good life is likely over.

 And light, unanswerable and tall and wide,

 Your mind lay open like a drawer of knives.